-The Business and Administration Division, headed by the vice president for business and administration, is responsible for the administration and maintenance of the fiscal affairs of the campus.
+The Business and Administration Division is responsible for the administration and maintenance of the fiscal affairs of the campus.
 The vice president provides leadership, direction and oversight management for facilities, planning, construction and operations, risk management, auxiliary services, card services, environmental health and safety, campus master planning, parking operations, public safety, procurement, contract and grant accounting and the controller and bursar functions.
 The far-reaching nature of his area of responsibility is from physical plant to purchasing.
 This division is heavily involved in all aspects of the institution's operations.